MaterializeInc/materialize/doc/user/content/sql/create-index.md

-{{< warning >}} This is an advanced feature of Materialized; most users will not need to manually create indexes to maximize the value Materialize offers, as running `CREATE MATERIALIZED VIEW` automatically creates all required indexes to eagerly materialize that view. {{< /warning >}}
+{{< warning >}} This is an advanced feature of Materialized; most users will not need to manually create indexes to maximize the value Materialize offers, as running `CREATE MATERIALIZED SOURCE` or `CREATE MATERIALIZED VIEW` automatically creates an index which will eagerly materialize that source or view. {{< /warning >}}

-`CREATE INDEX` creates an in-memory index on a view.
+`CREATE INDEX` creates an in-memory index on a source or view.

 - For materialized views, this creates additional indexes.
 - For non-materialized views, it converts them into materialized views.

 ## Conceptual framework

+Indexes assemble and maintain in memory the data that results from a query, which can provide future queries the data they need pre-arranged in a format they can immediately use.
+In particular, this can be very helpful for the [`JOIN`](../join) operator which will need to build and maintain the appropriate indexes if they do not otherwise exist.
-Indexes persist some subset of a query's data to memory, which let materialized views quickly perform reads from materialized views, which includes performing [`JOIN`](../join)s.
-For more information, see [API Components:
+For more information, see [API Components: Indexes](../../overview/api-components#indexes).
-Indexes](../../overview/api-components#indexes).

 ### When to create indexes

 You might want to create indexes when...

-- Using non-primary keys (e.g. foreign keys) as a join condition.
-In this case, users could create an index on the columns in the join condition.
+- You want to use non-primary keys (e.g. foreign keys) as a join condition.
+  In this case, you could create an index on the columns in the join condition.
 - You want to convert a non-materialized view to a materialized view.

 ## Syntax